 If the matter is not resolved to your satisfaction, you should then put your complaint in writing to our current Client Relations Partner, Scott Milne.
 Scott will investigate the matter and aim to address the issue as soon as possible, depending of the nature of the complaint.

 Please address any written complaint to: Mr Scott Milne, Client Relations Partner, Thorntons Law LLP, Whitehall House, 33 Yeaman Shore, Dundee, DD1 4BJ.

 If after this process you’re not satisfied with the outcome, you may complain to the Scottish Legal Complaints Commission, The Stamp Office, 10–14 Waterloo Place, Edinburgh, EH1 3EG.

-You must make your complaint to the Scottish Legal Complaints Commission within one year of the service ending or the conduct occurring.
+You must make your complaint to the Scottish Legal Complaints Commission within three years* of the service ending or the conduct occurring.
 However, it will disregard any time it considers that you were excusably unaware of the concerns.